 How to Fix an Upside-Down Image

-Generally speaking a most telescopes image will be either upside down, mirrored or a combination of the two depending on the accessories and your scopes design.
+Generally speaking, most telescopes’ images will be either upside down, mirrored, or a combination of the two depending on the accessories and your scope’s design.

-To fix an upside down image in a Newtonian Reflector we can also add the star diagonal to our scope to flip the image, however this is not advised as this addition will remove the eyepiece further from the focal point of the scope.
+To fix an upside-down image in a Newtonian Reflector we can also add the star diagonal to our scope to flip the image, however this is not advised as this addition will remove the eyepiece further from the focal point of the scope.
 This extension makes it impossible to regain focus with the eyepiece and effectively making the scope unusable.
+We do not recommend using a star diagonal on a Newtonian Reflector

 Some Basic Physics